Radiation Therapy in India

-In LDR Brachytherapy, the radioactive sources/seeds which are size of a rice grain are positioned inside or immediately next to the tumour for several days but it might also be left in position permanently.
+In LDR brachytherapy, the radioactive sources/seeds, which are rice grain size, are positioned inside or immediately next to the tumor for several days.
+Still, they might also be left in position permanently.

-These seeds emit radiation resulting in shrinking the tumour.
+These seeds emit radiation resulting in shrinking the tumor.

-LDR Brachytherapy is usually used to treat prostate cancer and brain tumour.
+LDR Brachytherapy is usually used to treat prostate cancer and brain tumor.

-In prostate cancer, the urologist with the help of the radiation oncologist performs this implant by placing the radioactive seeds in the prostate tissue.
+In prostate cancer, the urologist in India, with the help of the radiation oncologist, performs this implant by placing the radioactive seeds in the prostate tissue.

-In case of brain tumour, the neurosurgeon along with the radiation oncologist will place the radioactive sources in position after the removal of the tumour.
+In case of a brain tumor, the neurosurgeon in India, along with the radiation oncologist, will place the radioactive sources in position after removing the tumor.

 During this process, nearly 50 to more than 100 radioactive seeds may be placed in a single session using 20 to 50 needles.

-✔ The radioactive seeds can be positioned next to the tumour with a high degree of accuracy.
+✔ The radioactive seeds can be positioned next to the tumor with a high degree of accuracy.

 ✔ As the recovery time is fast, the patient can return to work within a few days.